Bringing The Build to Life: 10 Steps to Expect

 7. Construction Works

-We will get the job up and running with 1 x Project Manager, 1 x Site Manager and our crew of Carpenters.
+We’ll get the job up and running with a Project Manager, Site Manager and our crew of Carpenters.
 Generally the structure starts from the ground up, while internal works start from the top down.
 The typical stages of construction are:

 Demolition (if necessary)